gammapy/gammapy/docs/analysis/index.rst

       7.07945784384138 1.4907957189689605e-12 ...
 4.74857915062012e-14 False
     >>> analysis.flux_points.peek()

-You may set fine-grained optional parameters for the `~gammapy.spectrum.FluxPointsEstimator` in the ``flux_points.params`` settings.
+You may set fine-grained optional parameters for the `~gammapy.estimators.FluxPointsEstimator` in the ``flux_points.params`` settings.

 .. code-block:: python